 Students will survey the literature of one of the research topics assigned to them by their supervisors; they are encouraged to find and read further relevant articles on the topic.
 At the end of the seminar, students are to submit an exposé that incorporates the knowledge they acquired and the findings of any experiments they conducted whilst researching the topic.
 The exposé depicts a scientific paper that adopts their own succinct chain of argumentation.
 Merely paraphrasing and augmenting the contents of original papers is not sufficient.

-In order to help students improve their submissions, we require an intermediate submission, as well as peer reviews and a revision of the final paper.
+In order to help students improve their submissions, we require an intermediate submission, as well as peer reviews and a final paper.
 All deliverables are listed below.

 - An intermediate submission (2-page extended abstract)

 - A final seminar paper written in conformance with the TUM student code of conduct

 - Length: 6-10 pages of text, plus unlimited pages for references and appendices

 - Style: ACM LaTeX Master Template (2-column, sigconf format)